This vignette is a short

 cases, the parameters are also not independent of each other.
 In our

-account for dependencies among variables by doing the sampling based on
+among variables by doing the sampling based on a variance-covariance

 unc_all <- mapply(aerodynamic.conductance,Dl=Dl_sample,z0m=z0m_sample,LAI=LAI_sample,